 When viewing the online auction, you will see your name at the top of the form.
 Hover over your name and a drop down menu will appear.
 Click on the current bids and you can see the status of your current bids.

 What if I get outbid just before the lot closes?

 Most of our online only auctions are set to “soft close.”
-This means that if someone bids in the last 3 minutes before the items closes the bidding will be extended by “X” minutes (Normally 3-5 minutes) so you will be have additional time to place another competing bid, just as you would at an auction in person.
+This means that if someone bids in the last 1 minute before the items closes the bidding will be extended by “1” minute.
+This allows you additional time to place another competing bid, just as you would at an auction in person.
 Note: You would have to be viewing the auction item as it’s closing to notice this.

 What is soft close?

 Most of our online auctions are set to “soft close.”
 This means that you will be given an additional amount or predetermined time to place another competing bid, just as you would at an auction in person.
 Normally this time frame will be from 1-2 minutes.
 If a bid is placed within the specified amount of minutes (Normally 1 Minute) before the auction closing time of that item, the closing time of the auction will automatically extend by that specified time to accept bids from when the last bid was placed.
 This allows all participants to have an equal and fair chance of competitive bidding, just as they would at an auction taking place in person.